The 15 most disappointing sports teams of 2018

 The Wisconsin Badgers and their high-octane offense were widely expected to hang amongst the top teams in the country this season.
 But with early-season losses to the BYU Cougars and the Nebraska Cornhuskers and a 7-5 regular-season record, head coach Paul Chryst's squad fell far short of preseason expectations.

-The Ottowa Senators made a deep run in the 2017 Stanley Cup playoffs, but one year later they finished the season with the second-worst record in the NHL for the franchise's worst showing since 1995-96.
+The Ottawa Senators made a deep run in the 2017 Stanley Cup playoffs, but one year later they finished the season with the second-worst record in the NHL for the franchise's worst showing since 1995-96 .

 The Washington Nationals were expected to emerge from a 2017 season rife with injuries as a serious contender in the National League.
 Instead, a team boasting Bryce Harper and Max Scherzer on its roster finished the season 82-80 and missed the playoffs for the first time in three years.